-I have reviewed and read Quaint Oak Bancorp's Code of Conduct and Ethics as adopted by the Board of Directors.
-I hereby certify that I am complying with all provisions of the Code and that I am not aware of any violations of the Code, except as noted below: I understand that the Code requires that if I become aware of any violations of the Code, I must report them.
+I have reviewed and read the Code of Conduct and Ethics for Quaint Oak Bancorp, Inc. and its subsidiaries as adopted by the Board of Directors on May 14, 2025.

+I hereby certify that I am complying with all provisions of the Code and that I am n of any violations of the Code, except as noted below: I understand that the Code requires that if I become aware of any violations of the Code, I must report them.
 I have read and understand the Code and agree to comply with it at all times and in connection with the purchase and sale of Quaint Oak Bancorp, Inc. stock.
 I also understand that violations of the Code can result in sanctions, including discipline, suspension, discharge, and referral for criminal prosecution or civil action.
 Date: Signature: Name (printed or typed):

-PLEASE SIGN, DATE AND RETURN TO:
+PLEASE SIGN, DATE, AND RETURN TO: